openhackathons-org/End-to-End-LLM/README.md

 ## Known issues

-If the Riva server is fails to start, uncomment and run `docker logs riva-speech` to identify the errors within the logs
+If the Riva server fails to start, run `docker logs riva-speech` to identify the errors within the logs

 ```bash
 ...